Your guide to COVID-19 and its impact on life in Canada | CBC News

 Fraudsters have been targeting Canadians with a variety of coronavirus-related scams, according to police.

-These include: text messages offering free face masks in order to obtain your personal information, phishing emails designed to look like they come from the World Health Organization or Public Health Agency of Canada, or fake phone calls claiming you have tested positive for the virus and asking for your credit card details.
+These include: text messages offering free face masks in order to obtain your personal information, phishing emails designed to look like they come from WHO or Public Health Agency of Canada, or fake phone calls claiming you have tested positive for the virus and asking for your credit card details.

 Police are urging Canadians to be aware of these scams and to check with friends, family or official government websites before giving away any information.
-Read more here.
+Read more about what scams to look out for here.

 There is, however, one important exception to the rule.
 The federal government has asked some telecommunications companies to send text messages to Canadians who are still outside of Canada to help get in touch with them.